lb3361/gigatron-lb/hardware/extension-retro/README.md

 My board differs from this design in three ways.

-* There only two SPI channels and their MISO lines have a pull up resistor.
+* There are only two SPI channels and their MISO lines have a pull up.
 * To read the MISO lines, one has to set `SCLK` and read address zero.
 If the SPI0 channel is selected, its MISO line appears on bit 2.
 If the SPI1 channel is selected, its MISO lines appears on bit 3.
-All other bits are zero meaning that Marcel's code works unmodified despite the presence of pull up resistors.
+All other bits are zero meaning that Marcel's code works unmodified despite the presence of a pull up.
 Meanwhile, reading from any nonzero address shows what is in memory regardless of `SCLK`.
 This means that we can still do useful things when `SCLK` is set.
 * Finally the clock signal sent to the device is not `SCLK` but `SCK` which is a XOR of `SCLK` and `CPOL`.
 Since `/CPOL` is set by default, exchanging bytes with `SYS_SpiExchangeBytes_v4_134` implements [SPI mode 0 (CPHA=0,CPOL=0)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Mode_numbers).
 Clearing `/CPOL` inverts the clock signal and therefore implementing SPI mode 2 (CPHA=0,CPOL=0).
 Modes 1 and 3 are subtly different and require a slightly different SYS function.
 This new function should toggle `/CPOL` before transfering each byte, then continue as the current function.
 However, after exchanging the last bit of the byte, the function should not clear `SCLK`, but simultaneously clear `SCLK` and toggle `/CPOL` to restore the original control word.
 This is easy to achieve because we can read the CtrlBits variable at address 01f8 despite `SCLK` being set.
 That all for today.

 ## 4 - Final

 I almost forgot the little LED that flashes when the SD card is active.